mojodojodev/mojodojo.dev/guides/intro_to_mojo/2-basic-types.md

 }
 ```

-Mojo gives us the power to do this with a `PythonObject` as well, it works the exact same way as it would in a Python program.
+Mojo also allows us to do this when the type is a `PythonObject`, it works the exact same way as it would in a Python program.

-This allows the program to do nice convenient things for us
+This allows the runtime to do nice convenient things for us
 - once the `ref_count` goes to zero it will be de-allocated from the heap during garbage collection, so the OS can use that memory for something else
 - an integer can grow beyond 64 bits by increasing `size`
 - we can dynamically change the `type`
 - the data can be large or small, we don't have to think about when we should allocate to the heap

-However this also comes with a penalty, there is a lot of extra memory being used for the extra fields, and it also takes CPU instructions to allocate the data, retrieve it, garbage collect etc.
+However this also comes with a penalty, there is a lot of extra memory being used for the extra fields, and it takes CPU instructions to allocate the data, retrieve it, garbage collect etc.

 In Mojo we can remove all that overhead: